deeptiprasadd/Breast-Cancer-Classification/README.md

 The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
 For instance, field 3 is the Mean Radius, field 13 is the Radius SE, and field 23 is the Worst Radius.
 All feature values are recorded with four significant digits.
 Missing attribute values: none.
 Class distribution: 357 benign, 212 malignant

--Work Flow:
+-Work Flow:-
 DataSet(data collection)
-Data Preprocessing
+-->Data Preprocessing
-Train Test Split
+-->Train Test Split
-Logistic Regression(Machine Learning Model)
+-->Logistic Regression(Machine Learning Model)